 Historical Figures who lost their Skulls

-A number of heads from dead celebrities have gone missing over the years.
-The motive may be an extreme version of celebrity collectables or in the pursuit of studies in phrenology.
+Several heads from dead celebrities have gone missing over the years.
+The motive may be an extreme version of celebrity collectibles or in the pursuit of studies in phrenology.
 Phrenology was the analysis of the character of the person according to the shape of their skull.
 Phrenology was a field which was very much in vogue in the first half of the 1800s.
 For whatever reason the following historical figures were discovered to have lost all or portions of their skulls:

 - Mozart (1756 – 1791), the influential Austrian composer of the classical era